 “I never instructed John Bolton to set up a meeting for Rudy Giuliani, one of the greatest corruption fighters in America and by far the greatest mayor in the history of N.Y.C., to meet with President Zelensky,” Trump said in a statement released Friday in response to the Times article.
 “That meeting never happened.”

 Giuliani also denied that the Oval Office conversation had ever taken place.

 Records unearthed by House investigators, however, show that Giuliani’s months-long pressure campaign on Ukraine overlapped with the May meeting alleged in Bolton’s book.

-Writing at Just Security earlier in the week, NYU School of Law professor Stephen Gillers weighed in on the question of the White House counsel’s apparent dual role in the impeachment case.
+Writing at the website Just Security earlier in the week, NYU law professor Stephen Gillers weighed in on the question of the White House counsel’s apparent dual role in the impeachment case.